codevogel/svelte-db-portal/tutorial/4-load-and-display-data/README.md

 ## Visualizing Data

 Okay, so we've loaded data into our pages, and handle errors when we encounter them.
 However, the way we display data is quite rudimentary right now.
-Let's create some new Svelte UI components that display this data in a more visually appealing, legible way.
+We want to create some components that visualize our data in a more sensible way.
 ### Tables

 We should be able to display most of our data in nice looking tables.
 So let's start with those.